Aftermath: 11 - Chimes at Midnight (2015)

 Dear Hermann,

 Hi!
 I have a computer now.
 Also, great news: I’m alive.
-I was as surprised as anyone to, y’know, regain consciousness, because I was ninety-five percent sure my stay in Manila was going to end with a terminal extubation.
+I was as surprised as anyone to, y’know, regain consciousness, because I was ninety-five percent sure my stay in Manila would end with a terminal extubation.
 I could not be more thrilled to be wrong!
-As you know, I hate to hypothesize in the absence of adequate data (I’m SUCH a liar; I live for it), but…it seems the Pan-Pacific Defense Corps has taken a sudden interest in me, to the point they were willing to navigate all kinds of logistical difficulties to get me back to the States while still alive, and then keep me that way.
+As you know, I hate to hypothesize in the absence of adequate data (I’m SUCH a liar; I live for it), but…it seems the Pan-Pacific Defense Corps has taken a sudden interest in me, to the point they were willing to navigate all kinds of logistical difficulties to get me back to the States while still alive, then keep me that way.
 This is great for me.
 I have the feeling that you were involved?
 Via your family connections?
 If so, “thanks” doesn’t cover it.
 To be explicit, and just so you know I know: your direct intervention saved me from drowning in my own necrotizing lung tissue.
-So, even though thanks is inadequate: Thank you; you saved my life.
-You’re going to want to know all kinds of things, I assume.
-So here’s a non-linear list of things I’ve saved up to tell you:
+So, even though thanks is inadequate: thank you; you saved my life.
+You’ll want to know all kinds of things, I assume.
+So here’s a non-ordinal list I’ve been saving up to tell you:

 Two.
 Re: your last email, yeah, I know.
 I wasn’t clear on the timeline.
-I can clarify now though.
-I was stuck in quarantine, along with a few hundred other people who had inhaled enough Blue that they were coughing it back up.
-I was trying to get my notes out ASAP, and I was also helping a team from Japan with their personal protective equipment (advising from behind glass of course).
+I can clarify now, though.
+I was stuck in quarantine along with a few hundred other people who had inhaled enough Blue they were coughing it back up.
+I was trying to get my notes out ASAP.
+I was also helping a team from Japan with their personal protective equipment (advising from behind glass, of course).
 Hooked up to oxygen, but totally functional.
-For a few days, It seemed like things were looking okay.
+For a few days, it seemed like things were looking okay.
 But I didn’t really improve.
-I slowly got worse, and then precipitously got worse.
-[Editorial note: Turns out Kaiju Blue has some delayed proteolytic activity—very interesting.
+I slowly got worse, then precipitously got worse.
+[Editorial note: turns out Kaiju Blue has some delayed proteolytic activity—very interesting.
 Don’t worry, I’m already outlining the paper, but I digress.]
-After my pulmonary function took a hardcore downturn in the morning of day six, I was intubated in Manila, with the understanding there was little hope of reversing my clinical trajectory.
-They did offer me the option slash sorta suggest that given limited resources I might want to consider just foregoing intubation and straight up dying.
+After my pulmonary function took a hardcore downturn on the morning of day six, I was intubated in Manila, with the understanding there was little hope of reversing my clinical trajectory.
+They did offer me the option slash sorta suggest that, given limited resources, I might want to consider foregoing intubation and straight up dying.
 I successfully argued my case though: my lung function was good going in, I was young, and my exposure was potentially survivable.
 They agreed, thank god.

-From what I’ve pieced together, someone in the upper echelons of the PPDC (your father?) decided they’d like to make a financial investment in the future productivity of Dr. Newton Geiszler and facilitated a full-throttle, Biolevel Five, maximal-tech-maximally-deployed extraction from Manila.
-I have some vague and vaguely disturbing dreams/memories of the past week—turns out they try and get you to wake up a little bit when they’re weaning you from the ventilator, which explains a lot of pseudo-dreaming.
-I guess it makes sense they don’t just rip the tube out and hope for the best, they leave it in and see if you try on your own when the machine isn’t doing all the work for you.
+From what I’ve pieced together, someone in the upper echelons of the PPDC (your father?) decided to make a financial investment in the future productivity of Dr. Newton Geiszler and facilitated a full-throttle, Biosafety Level Five, maximal-tech-maximally-deployed extraction from Manila.
+I have vague and vaguely disturbing dreams/memories of the past week—turns out they try and get you to wake up when they’re weaning you from the ventilator, which explains a lot of pseudo-dreaming.
+I guess it makes sense they don’t just rip the tube out and hope for the best; they leave it in and see if you try on your own when the machine isn’t doing all the work for you.
 Which, apparently, I did.
 Suffice it to say that yesterday was my first fully compos mentis day.
 Like whoa.
-Hello, world.
+Hello, world!
 Not sure I could’ve managed my usual level of discourse though.
-Hence, a twenty-four hour waiting period prior to this email.
+Hence, a twenty-four-hour waiting period prior to this email.

 Three.
 How am I doing now.
-You’ve been metaphorically sharpening your pencils on this one I’m sure, and I know it was frustrating that I didn’t provide details previously.
-But it was pretty dark; no need to torture you by telling you about it.
+You’ve been metaphorically sharpening your pencils on this one I’m sure, and I know it was frustrating I didn’t provide details previously.
+But in my defense, the outlook was pretty dark; no need to torture you by telling you as much.
 As for now…well, full disclosure, even though this is a more reassuring email by far when compared to prior examples, I’m not back to baseline.
 I feel better than prior (“prior” being well on my way to dead) but still not great.
 My lungs may be torched for life.
 The jury’s out on that one.
-I’m on about 6 liters of humidified oxygen per minute by mask, IV steroids, and requiring nebulized albuterol something like every two hours just to, you know, keep breathing.
+I’m on about 6 liters of humidified oxygen per minute by mask, IV steroids, and requiring nebulized albuterol something like every two hours just to, y’know, keep breathing.
 If I were dictating this—it would be shorter; let’s put it that way.
-The very nice pulmonology team tells me it’s a slow process of taking medications away as my lungs recover, until the point that everything is taken away (hopefully) and I’m breathing room air again, like a normal person.
-I guess first on the docket is transitioning from IV steroids to oral steroids, which is supposed to happen sometime this afternoon.
+The very nice pulmonology team tells me recovery is a slow process of taking medications away as my lungs recover, until the point that everything is taken away (hopefully) and I’m breathing room air again, like a normal person.
+I guess first on the docket is transitioning from IV steroids to oral steroids, which is supposed to happen this afternoon.
 I argued for spacing out the albuterol first, so maybe I can sleep more than two hours at a time, but I was outvoted and informed that multiple PhDs do not an MD make.

 Four.
-I have so many things saved up for you.
 Thanks for the detailed Alaska descriptions, they definitely weren’t messages I read multiple times in a row while watching the poisonous, yellow miasma of 40-degree centigrade air outside my hospital window as I stood on the precipice of clinical demise.
-[Editorial note: that’s a lie; I did that.]
+[Editorial note: that’s a lie; I did exactly that.]
 But I’m not the only one who leaves things out of letters.
 What’s going on?
 Are you doing quantum mechanics?
-You really need to get back to the quantum mechanics.
-I wrote you a letter about that, LITERALLY ON MY DEATH BED, HERAMNN.
+You really need to get back to the quantum.
+I wrote you a letter about that, LITERALLY ON MY DEATH BED, HERMANN.
 I hope you took it to heart.
-I know you’ll twist this around on me somehow, which I probably deserve, and say, “Excuse me, Newton, but I seem to recall you entirely throwing over your own theoretical work in the interest of preserving human civilization; are you so really surprised I would do likewise?”
-At which point I’ll say, “No, I guess not, but there’s an important caveat, which is this: your theoretical work has the potential to do more to preserve our species than killing one kaiju at a time.”
-And then you say, “Excellent point, yes, on further consideration I agree and will take your advice, withdraw from the Jaeger Academy, and return to the math.”
-So.
-Just know…I’m waiting for that day. -Newt
+I know you’ll twist this around on me somehow, which I probably deserve, and say, “Excuse me, Newton, but I seem to recall you throwing over your own theoretical work in the interest of preserving human civilization; are you so surprised I would do likewise?”
+At which point I’ll say, “No, I guess not, but there’s an important caveat, which is: your theoretical work has the potential to do more to preserve our species than killing one kaiju at a time.”
+And then you say, “Excellent point, yes, on further consideration, I agree.
+I will take your advice, withdraw from the Jaeger Academy, and return to the math.”
+Just know…I’m waiting for that day.

 So.
 He wants to meet.
 This seems significant.

 In Hermann’s heart there’s still an echo of that satisfaction he’d first felt at being sought out by a scientist of such stature.
 For a graduate student to engage directly in intellectual correspondence with an American PI about events of world-ending import—well, it felt uncommon, to say the least.
-It still feels so at times.
-The German system remains so hierarchical that there’d been an illicit joy in circumventing his own PI, speaking directly with Dr. Geiszler as an equal.
+There’d been an illicit joy in circumventing his own PI to speak directly with Dr. Geiszler as an equal.
+Even now, he feels the ghostly imprint of that first intellectual thrill.

 And the man’s mind is exceptional.

 Newton is unlike anyone Hermann has ever encountered.
 It’s an exquisite pleasure to converse with him.
 His grasp of quantum mechanics is accompanied by an artistic flair and a propensity for self-deprecation.
-Hermann thinks the man must be possessed of a unique strength of character to display the workings of his thoughts in the way that he does.
+Hermann thinks the man must be possessed of a unique strength of character to reveal the workings of his thoughts the way he does.
 The world is not kind to such people.
-He must have seen that unkindness; he must have withstood it.
-That alone tells Hermann how he’d be, in person.
+Dr. Geiszler must have seen that unkindness; he must have withstood it.
+That alone tells Hermann how he’d be in person.
 Steady.
 Kind.
 Full of confidence sans arrogance.

 Hermann pours himself a small cup of tea from his thermos.
 He offers up a silent prayer of thanks that Dr. Geiszler had not died in Manila.

-And now, he wants to meet.
+And now, the man wants to meet.
 In Geneva.
 The conference is weeks away.

-But still—it is difficult to avoid imagining Newton joining the PPDC.
+But still—it’s difficult to avoid imagining Newton joining the PPDC.

 He does not seem the type to forget such a thing.